vatpac-technology/sops/docs/terminal/townsville.md

 #### Assumptions
 - Nil wind
 - The feeder fix for all STARs is the waypoint coinciding with the title of the STAR, except:
-    - The feeder fix for the IGIKI STAR is 36 DME TL
+    - The feeder fix for the IGIKI STAR is 36 DME TL (where it intersects with the STAR track)

 ### Calculator
 <script type="module" src="../../javascripts/flowCalculatorLogic.js" defer onerror="alert('Flow Calculator failed to load.
 Please refresh the page or submit a Helpdesk ticket.')"></script>